lightward/mechanic-tasks/docs/auto-generate-skus/README.md

 ## Documentation

-Save time by letting this task keep your variant SKUs up to date, generating them based on your product handle, and the initials of each variant option.
+Save time by letting this task keep your SKUs up to date, generating them based on your product handle, and the initials of each variant option.
 Optionally, choose to have the task skip updating variants that already have SKUs.
 Useful for large catalogs, or for anyone who has a consistent SKU format.

 Please note: This task updates SKUs for all products, whether or not they're configured with options and variants.

-This task automatically maintains SKUs for your product variants, by combining these elements and joining them with a dash:
+This task automatically maintains SKUs by combining these elements and joining them with a dash:

 1. The last portion of the product handle (e.g. `503`, if your product is available at `myshop.com/products/stylish-shirt-503`)
 2. The capital letters of the variant's first option, if there is one (e.g. `H` if the option is `Heather gray`, or `HG` if the option is `Heather Gray`)